 FortiOS 7.6 Conclusion

-NWG does not recommend using FortiOS 7.6.X on any Fortinet devices.
+NWG does not recommend using FortiOS 7.6.X on any Fortinet devices at this time.

 FortiOS 7.4